marshallward/optiflop/doc/roofline_examples.rst

 multiplication, enabling it compute two vectorised floating point operations (FLOPS) over an AVX register per cycle, so that the peak value of :math:`N_\text{ops}` is two.

-Sandy Bridge also provides two separate ports for the simultaneous loading of two values from the L1 cache, as well as additional arithmetic logic unit (ALU) ports, shared with the addition and multiplication ports.

 The peak performance, in GFLOPS per second, on Raijin is summarised on the following table: